 Make sure to build an initiative that allows for all to give and all to receive recognition under one brand to better connect your people.

 Shine a spotlight on moments of recognition, either through social capabilities or other public means, to celebrate achievements and to reinforce habits for the rest of the company.

 Make recognition more impactful by sending moments of recognition instantly that are easily accessible anytime, anywhere.

-If you are in doubt of what to celebrate at your company, don’t be afraid to ask your employees what is important to them with an employee survey.
+If you are in doubt about what to celebrate at your company, don’t be afraid to ask your employees what is important to them with an employee survey.
 Celebrating all parts of the employee journey with your company is key to improving the employee experience and in the long run employee retention.